Editor’s note: This is one of an occasional series of pieces about grassroots leaders in Milwaukee.

 “It sort of hit me.
 Twenty-five years ago I was already starting my own little restaurant and it had a benevolent side to it,” said Melby-Gibbons, an ordained pastor of the Moravian Church.

-Tricklebee Café, at 4424 W North Ave, is a member of One World Everybody Eats (OWEE), a nationwide network of cafés with a pay-what-you-can business model and great news from the 2016 State of the Plate Church Giving Research.
+Tricklebee Café, at 4424 W North Ave, is a member of One World Everybody Eats (OWEE), a nationwide network of cafés with a pay-what-you-can business model.
 The café has suggested prices between $5 to $7, but the model allows customers to set their own price for their meals.
 Customers who can pay more are able to offset the price for customers who cannot afford to pay for their meal.

 While living in Los Angeles, Melby-Gibbons’ religion inspired her to collect newly expired food from grocery stores to feed the hungry.
 She successfully filled her local church with food to give away, followed by a shared community meal.
 Eventually she decided that she wanted to continue to feed the hungry, but on a larger scale through a restaurant.
 After conducting research, she discovered One World Everybody Eats.